 In this workshop, we will explore how storytelling may be used to guide our ethical decision making and to deepen our understanding of cross-cultural issues in play therapy.
 We will draw from our own story repertoires as well as a number of classic stories that serve metaphorically to help us stay on track with our professioal ethics as we face ethical dilemmas.
 Going deeper than a review of the rules, we will focus on the personal values that draw out the best in us.
 When using storytelling play, how do we honor the safety that play offers to both children and adults without betraying the trust understood implicitly in these activities?
 We also will look at how storytelling is used across cultures for the purposes of healing and integration that are central to mental health.
 Join us for this fun-filled workshop as we use sand tray and Lego play to become more aware of our values and principles governing our ethical decision making in the context of play therapy.

 The workshops will help participants to use play therapy activities to address the following goals/tasks:

-- Strengthening our play therapy trust-building skills necessary for healing relationship betrayals.
+- Explain how to strengthen play therapy trust building skills necessary for healing relationship betrayals;

-- Experiencing creative storytelling with objects of play as a means of clarifying ethical dilemmas and increasing cross-cultural awareness in the context of play therapy.
+- Utilize creative storytelling with objects of play as a means of clariflying ethical dilemmas and increasing cross-cultural awareness in the context of sand tray play therapy;

-- Describing ways to claim integrity from within to resolve ethical dilemmas in play therapy.
+- Describe ways to claim integrity from within to resolve ethical dilemmas in sand tray play therapy;

-- Discuss ethical and cross-cultural issues of cases relevant to play therapy.
+- Discuss ethical and cross-cultural issues of cases relevant to sand tray play therapy;